-The sale of a substantial amount of our common stock in the public market could materially decrease the market price of our common stock, and about 36% of our outstanding common stock, while not currently traded publicly, could be publicly traded in blocks in the future.
+The sale of a substantial amount of our common stock in the public market could materially decrease the market price of our common stock, and about 37% of our outstanding common stock, while not currently traded publicly, could be publicly traded in blocks in the future.

 If a substantial amount of our common stock were sold in the public market, or even targeted for sale, this could have a material adverse effect on the market price of our common stock and our ability to sell common stock in the future.
-As of November 30, 2003, we had approximately 27.7 million shares of common stock outstanding of which more than 10.4 million shares (including the shares we issued in the Transact acquisition and the Fletcher financing), or about 36%, are not currently traded on the public market.
-About 6.6 million of these shares are held by persons who may be deemed to be our affiliates and who would be subject to Rule 144 of the general rules and regulations of the SEC.
+As of June 30, 2003, we had 26.7 million shares of common stock outstanding of which more than 8.7 million shares, or about 33%, are not currently traded on the public market.
+About 6.0 million of these shares are held by persons who may be deemed to be our affiliates and who would be subject to Rule 144 of the general rules and regulations of the SEC.
 Rule 144 limits the number of shares that affiliates can publicly sell during each 90-day period.
 However, over the course of time, these shares have the potential to be publicly traded, perhaps in large blocks.
-Moreover, some of these shareholders can require us to register transactions to sell their shares, which would permit them to sell shares without regard to the Rule 144 limitations.
-In this connection, we agreed as part of the Transact acquisition and the Fletcher financing to register through this prospectus 5,391,419 shares of our common stock (subject to adjustment) for resale.
-In addition, on December 10, 2003, we provided a redemption notice to the holders of convertible notes we issued in connection with our acquisition of e-pay.
-These convertible notes will be redeemed for 717,678 shares of our common stock, which may be publicly resold commencing February 19, 2004 pursuant to a registration statement we filed with the SEC.
+Moreover, some of these stockholders can require us to register transactions to sell their shares, which would permit them to sell shares without regard to the Rule 144 limitations.
+In this connection, we agreed as part of the e-pay acquisition to register through this prospectus 3,144,786 shares of our common stock (subject to adjustment) for resale commencing not later than February 19, 2004.

-An additional 10.7 million shares of common stock could be added to the total outstanding common stock through the exercise of options and warrants or the issuance of additional shares of our common stock to the selling stockholders.
+An additional 10.6 million shares of common stock could be added to the total outstanding common stock through the exercise of options and warrants or the conversion of notes.
 This could dilute the ownership percentage of current stockholders.
 Also, once they are outstanding, these shares of common stock could be traded in the future and result in a material decrease in the market price of our common stock.

-As of November 30, 2003, we had an aggregate of 5.8 million options outstanding held by our directors, officers and employees, which entitles these holders to acquire an equal number of shares of our common stock on exercise.
+As of June 30, 2003, we had an aggregate of 5.7 million options outstanding held by our directors, officers and employees, which entitles these holders to acquire an equal number of shares of our common stock on exercise.
 Of this amount, 2.9 million options are currently vested, which means they can be exercised at any time.
 We have 254,010 warrants outstanding in connection with our issuance of 12 3/8% Senior Discount Notes.
-On December 26, 2003, we will issue 717,678 shares of our common stock in redemption of the convertible notes we issued in connection with our acquisition of e-pay.
-Additionally, we may issue up to 3.9 million shares of our common stock to the selling stockholders under certain circumstances described below under "The Selling Stockholders", as well as under certain circumstances with respect to contingent "earnout" payments in connection with our acquisition of the assets of Austin International Marketing and Investments, Inc. Therefore, approximately 10.7 million shares to the selling stockholders, and thereby dilute the ownership percentage of current owners.
+In addition, the convertible notes issued in the e-pay acquisition are convertible into 647,282 shares of our common stock at an initial conversion price of \$11.43 per share, and may be publicly resold commencing February 19, 2004, or earlier if we force their conversion, pursuant to the registration statement of which this prospectus is a part.
+Therefore, approximately 6.6 million shares could potentially be added to the total current outstanding common stock through the exercise of options and warrants, or the conversion of notes, and thereby dilute the ownership percentage of current owners.